simphotonics/minimal_test/README.md

-# Minimal Test
+## Minimal Test
 [![Build Status](https://travis-ci.com/simphotonics/minimal_test.svg?branch=master)](https://travis-ci.com/simphotonics/minimal_test)

-A library for writing simple tests.
+A minimalist library for writing simple tests.
 Aimed at testing Dart VM scripts using null-safety features.
-Has **no dependencies** other than Dart SDK >= 2.9.0.
+Using this package introduces no further dependencies other than Dart SDK >= 2.9.0.

 For features like test-shuffling, restricting tests to certain platforms, stream-matchers, complex asynchronous tests, it is recommended to use the package [`test`][test].